The Netscape Communicator beta has expired as of today which is 15 days sooner

 For ordering, contact:

-Your IBM representative, an IBM Business Partner, or IBM North America Sales Centers
+Your IBM representative, an IBM Business Partner, or IBM North America Sales Centers at

 800-IBM-CALL Reference: YE010